qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/config_tweaking.rst

       - Warning: !
 Shadowing job "build-script" with local one

-(This is also helpful to prevent you from accidentially overriding an existing job with a custom job that is supposed to be new).
+(This is also helpful to prevent you from accidentally overriding an existing job with a custom job that is supposed to be new).

 Custom Jobs